mulesoft/pdk-custom-policy-examples/ai-prompt-template/README.md

               }
 ```

-2. An incoming prompt, asks for the `veterinarian-chat` template, and provides values for `system` and `species` variables:
+2. An incoming prompt asks for the `veterinarian-chat` template and provides values for `system` and `species` variables:

 ```json
 {